What is an apprenticeship?

 We have provided training for a large number of National Governing Bodies, National Sport Organisations, CSPs, private coaching providers and educational institutions.
 We understand the demands of the sector and the skills and tools required to be suitably equipped to gain employment in sport.
 We are passionate about delivering high quality training bespoke to the participants’ needs.

-We were last audited in May 2015 by the Skills Funding Agency (now the Education and Skills Funding Agency) and received a 0% error rate.
+We were last audited in September 2018 by the Education and Skills Funding Agency and received a 0% error rate.
 We were also the subject of an Ofsted visit in May 2017 and received an ‘Outstanding’ rating through our prime contractor Dudley College.
 We have Matrix standard accreditation and pride ourselves on delivering a high quality service to our clients and customers.

 Get in touch with us to see how we can support you.